privacybob/pricefool/README.md

 pricefool
 =========

 Pricefool is a project based on [Yii framework](http://yiiframework.com).
-This project uses a slightly modified version of [YAAS](https://github.com/jefftulsa/yaas), provided by @jefftulsa
+This project uses a slightly modified version of [YAAS](https://github.com/jefftulsa/yaas), provided by @jefftulsa.

-When this project is finished it will have the following features:
+When this project is finished the following features will be available (managable via an Administration Panel):

 - Merchants
 - Merchant Reviews